stfc/PSycloneBench/benchmarks/nemo/tracer_advection/original/README.md

 Scripts to do this for various compilers may be found in the `compiler_setup` directory at the root of this repository.

+Additionally, the optional `ENABLE_NVIDIA_PROFILE=yes` flag can be set to enable GPU offloading versions to generate instrumented code, this will require the `PSYCLONE_NVIDIA_LIB_DIR` to be set up to reference the path to PSyclone's nvidia profiling lib.

 ## Running ##